By John Yoder

 - First, I create my own chart based on my wardrobe and tolerance for cold, e.g., less tolerance for a cold head and more tolerance for cold feet.
-This idea echoes the advice of John Marsh in his introduction to the Ertl chart: “Everybody is an experiment of one when it comes to finding what’s exactly right for you, so try different combinations and see what works best.”
+This idea echoes the advice in the introduction to the Ertl chart: “Everybody is an experiment of one when it comes to finding what’s exactly right for you, so try different combinations and see what works best.”
 Exactly.

 - Second, I do a short ride around my neighborhood to test the clothes before heading out on a longer ride – not an original idea by any means, but a step I’m often temped to skip.
 I make the route a circle so that I can feel the effect of the wind (which can often be dramatic) from every direction.
 This shake-down ride is like pouring water in a bucket to see if there are any leaks, except in this case, I’m testing to see if I have an opening somewhere in my gear where cold air could seep in.

 My test ride circles back to the garage, where I can change into heavier gloves or a different head covering, if need be.
 I don’t see these clothing changes as a failure of my system, but rather as a sensible part of the ongoing, never-quite-resolved experiment in cold-weather wardrobe selection.

 Fine-tuning the gear will make the ride more enjoyable and put off the day that I know is coming – when I finally will be forced inside to ride the stationary bike because I’ve reached my personal weather limit (which includes snow, for me).